Child TDEE Calculator

 How This Child TDEE Calculator Works

-This calculator uses the Institute of Medicine (IOM) Estimated Energy Requirement (EER) equations — peer-reviewed formulas designed specifically for children and teens.
+This calculator uses the Institute of Medicine (IOM) Estimated Energy Requirement (EER) equations — formulas designed for children and teens.
 Unlike adult TDEE formulas, these equations include an energy deposition component that accounts for normal growth.

 For toddlers (ages 2 to 2 years 11 months), a simplified weight-based equation is used: EER = (89 × weight in kg − 100) + 20 kcal/day.
-For children ages 3–18, the calculator applies sex-specific equations that factor in age, weight, height, and physical activity level, with an additional 20 kcal/day (ages 3–8) or 25 kcal/day (ages 9–18) for growth.
+For children ages 3–18, the calculator applies sex-specific equations that factor in age, weight, height, and physical activity level, plus an additional 20 kcal/day (ages 3–8) or 25 kcal/day (ages 9–18) for growth.

 Why Children’s Calorie Needs Differ from Adults